Auriol is the Director of the IWA, Wales’ leading independent think tank.

 Prior to joining the IWA Auriol was the Director of Cymorth Cymru, the umbrella body for providers of homelessness, housing-related support and social care services in Wales.

-Before joining Cymorth in September 2013, Auriol worked in international development for nearly 20 years in 5 different countries, including in leadership roles for Oxfam in Sudan and Russia.
-Her roles have included influencing national governments on policy and practise.
+Before joining Cymorth in September 2013, Auriol worked in international development for nearly 20 years in 5 different countries, including in leadership roles for Oxfam in Sudan and Russia, as well as in the DR Congo and Burundi.
+Her roles have included influencing national governments on policy and practice.

 Partnerships & Events Manager